ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS bmb rework.md

 - **Shield** variants for materials other than iron.
 - **Parry Shields**, shields that cannot block attacks but can parry with a larger parry window.
 Attempting to block will hold up the shield for however long the parry window is.
 - **Bulwarks**, shields that cannot parry but can be continuously held up and is immune to block disabling.
 Attempting to parry will function like a normal block.
+- **Gauntlets** are a heavier version of the knuckles.
+Gauntlets deal heavy knockback and have moderate damage and attack speed.
+Gauntlets build up Rage on kill,
 ### Mechanic elaboration:
 I just want people to understand terms.
 - **Disabling** will happen when a weapon or an attack causes a weapon or shield to be temporarily disabled.
 Disabled weapons and shields cannot be used until the 'cooldown' is over.
 Works on both players and basic, player-like mobs (zombie variants, skeleton variants).